 The Full-Stack Developer.

 A general knowledge of technologies from every section of the development process is necessary for a full-stack developer.
 This of course, means that they will not be an expert in any one particular field but can rather offer a better overview of applicational possibilities and capability of bridging the gap between how the system functions and how it looks and feels for the user.
 Perhaps not a requirement for the title, but a full stack developer normally also understands business logic, limits of design, and user interface.
 Early stages of business development might have a great need for full stack developers since their versatility can be useful in the development of the product, but as the company matures the developers need more and more focused skills.
+In 202o, the popularity of front end and back end technologies tested together suggests that the demand for dull attack developers is only increasing.

 Full stack developers can also be a great CTO.
 They have a broad understanding of technology and can anticipate what future recruitment efforts need to be or what technologies need to be implemented next.